SuyogKumawat/OpenSource/README.md

 Step7: Star this repository!

-Hacktoberfest® is open to everyone in our global community.
+👉Hacktoberfest® is open to everyone in our global community.
 Whether you’re a developer, student learning to code, event host, or company of any size, you can help drive growth of open source and make positive contributions to an ever-growing community.
 All backgrounds and skill levels are encouraged to complete the challenge.

-You can sign up anytime between October 1 and October 31.
+👉You can sign up anytime between October 1 and October 31.

 https://hacktoberfest.digitalocean.com/